 Only Bad Clothing

 The ferry from the peninsula rounded into the ravenous mouth of the fjord.
 Forty minutes or so, giving him ample time to reconsider.
-He considered the warning sign; considered the fact he had with him a virtually inexperienced hiker in the form of her.
-He did not care so much about what happened to him as long as she was fine.
+He pondered the warning sign; the fact he had with him a virtually inexperienced hiker.
+The weather deteriorated in the past two hours and it was no longer the semi-effortless cliffside pilgrimage.
 It was supposed to be fun, after all.
 And here she stood, boatside, with a wispy strand of hair billowing in the gale, the backpack on the ground between her.

-The forecast showed heavy winds but he thought it would be grand because they had the tent.
+The forecast said heavy winds but he thought it would be grand because they had the tent.
 A measly, misshapen tent, but a tent nonetheless.
-It should do, he thought.
+It should do.

-The megaphone above them expelled a loud jumble in Norwegian before announcing in English, ‘We are now approaching Florli.’
+The megaphone above them expelled a loud jumble in Norwegian before announcing, ‘We are now approaching Florli.’

 ‘Is that it?’